nainisha-b/slash/README.md

 Facing Issues?
 Refer to the this [Stack Overflow](https://stackoverflow.com/questions/50093144/mysql-8-0-client-does-not-support-authentication-protocol-requested-by-server) Link resolution

+## 5. Run the application:

-3. Once all the requirements are installed, you will have to `cd` into the `src` folder.
+1. Once all the requirements are installed, you will have to `cd` into the `src` folder.
 Once in the `src` folder, use the python command to run the `main.py` file.

 ```
 cd src